-The total payments to the public assistance (PA) fund are disbursed weekly to the county department of job and family services (CDJFS), upon receipt of the CDJFS draw request for funds.
+The total cash payments to the public assistance (PA) fund are disbursed weekly to the county department of job and family services (CDJFS), upon receipt of the CDJFS draw request for funds.
 Available funds are limited by state appropriations and federal grant awards.
 All payments are issued via electronic funds transfer (EFT).

-(1) Requests for cash draws may be submitted weekly and processed by the Ohio department of job and family services (ODJFS) in six working days.
-In accordance with the cash management improvement act and 45 C.F.R. parts 74 and 92 and transmittal number TANF-ACF-PI-01-02 issued by the United States department of health and human services (DHHS), cash drawn in advance must be limited to the minimum amount needed for actual, immediate requirements.
-The CDJFS shall have cash management procedures in place to ensure the time elapsing between the receipt of funds and the disbursement of funds does not exceed a ten day average for all federal and state operating allocations.
+(1) Requests for cash draws may be submitted weekly and are processed by the Ohio department of job and family services (ODJFS) in six working days.
+In accordance with 45 C.F.R. part 75 and transmittal number TANF-ACF-PI-01-02 issued by the United States department of health and human services (DHHS), cash drawn in advance must be limited to the minimum amount needed for actual, immediate requirements.
+The CDJFS shall have cash management procedures in place to ensure the time elapsing between the receipt of funds and the disbursement of funds does not exceed a ten day average for all federal funding.

 (C) Quarterly cash on hand calculation

-(b) The ODJFS will then calculate the average expenditures by dividing the total expenditures by the number of calendar days the funding has been available; and
+(b) The daily average expenditure amount is calculated by dividing the total reported expenditures by the number of calendar days the funding has been available; and

-(c) The ODJFS will then calculate the average days' cash on hand by dividing the excess cash on hand from paragraph (C)(2)(a) of this rule by the average daily expenditures in paragraph (C)(2)(b) of this rule.
+(c) The average number of days' of cash on hand is calculated by dividing the cash on hand from paragraph (C)(1)(a) of this rule by the average daily expenditures in paragraph (C)(1)(b) of this rule.

-(a) If an event, beyond the reasonable control of the CDJFS, results in noncompliance with the cash management requirements, the CDJFS shall document the event and upon request of ODJFS, provide documentation to the ODJFS office of fiscal and monitoring services.
+(a) If an event, beyond the reasonable control of the CDJFS, results in noncompliance with the cash management requirements, the CDJFS shall document the event.

-(b) If circumstances resulting in the noncompliance are caused by internal control deficiencies or operational processes, the CDJFS shall document the steps implemented to avoid a reoccurrence and, upon request of the ODJFS, provide the documentation to the ODJFS office of fiscal and monitoring services.
+(b) If circumstances resulting in the noncompliance are caused by internal control deficiencies or operational processes, the CDJFS shall document the steps implemented to avoid a reoccurrence.

-(c) The ODJFS may take additional action to ensure the cash management practices of the CDJFS are in compliance with paragraph (B)(1) of this rule.
+(3) Continued non-compliance may result in ODJFS restricting the agency's draws to ensure the cash management practices of the CDJFS are in compliance with paragraph (B)(1) of this rule.

-(3) For each applicable federal program allocation with a total net interest liability (a positive number calculated in the quarterly reconciliation), the CDJFS shall report the net interest liability as a reduction to expenditures on the subsequent quarterly expenditure report.
+(1) For each applicable federal program allocation with a total net interest liability in excess of five hundred dollars for each federal fiscal year (FFY), the CDJFS shall report the net interest liability as a reduction to expenditures on the subsequent quarterly expenditure report.

-(4) For each applicable federal program allocation with a negative total net offsetting interest liability (a negative number calculated in the quarterly reconciliation), no adjustment to income will be necessary.
+(2) For each applicable federal program allocation with a negative total net offsetting interest liability, no adjustment to program income will be necessary.
 The ODJFS will not be liable to the CDJFS for any interest liability based upon the CDJFS using local funds for program purposes.

-(5) The CDJFS shall maintain the completed quarterly interest reconciliation documentation in accordance with the records retention requirements outlined in rule 5101:9-9-21 of the Administrative Code.
-This documentation may be subject to inspection, monitoring, and audit by the ODJFS and the Ohio auditor of state(AOS).
+(3) The CDJFS shall maintain documentation in accordance with the records retention requirements outlined in rule 5101:9-9-21 of the Administrative Code.
+This documentation may be subject to inspection, monitoring, and audit by the ODJFS and the Ohio auditor of state.